Duration

 Program Learning Outcomes

-• Demonstrate communication skills through free-hand drawing, computer aided programs, and model making.
+• Demonstrate communication skills through free-hand drawing, computer-aided programs, and model making.

 • Design creative interiors using specific concepts based on project program requirements and users’ needs.